 The Judicial College sets guidelines for foot injury compensation payouts which we’ve listed below.

 - For modest foot injuries such as simple metatarsal fractures, puncture wounds, and ruptured ligaments the compensation payout is up to £10,450.

 - For moderate foot injuries like displaced metatarsal fractures resulting in deformity, £10,450 to £19,000.

 - For serious foot injuries such as fractures of both feet where there may be a risk of future symptoms or surgery, £19,000 to £29,800.

 - For severe foot injury such as both heels fractured, both feet fractured, a severe injury to a single foot resulting in substantial disability the compensation payout can range from

 - Very severe foot injuries resulting in permanent, severe pain or extremely serious and permanent disability such as from amputation of the forefoot, the suggested average compensation payout is £63,825 to £83,325.

 - For the amputation of one foot the compensation payout is £63,825 to £83,325.

 - For the amputation of both feet the compensation payout is £128,750 to £153,200.

 It should be noted that these are guidelines that personal injury solicitors can follow when calculating compensation in a foot injury claim, however as each foot injury is unique the actual payout amount may vary.
-For an expert evaluation of your foot injury claim or simply for further advice please do speak with us today.
+For an expert evaluation of your foot injury claim or simply for further advice on a foot accident please do speak with us today.